mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

     :align: center

 Observe how changing the color of the red wall has a global effect on the entire image due to global illumination.
+Since we are differentiating with respect to albedo, the red color disappears.

 .. note::